1. History of Greek Theatre

 Menander (c.342-c.290 BC) wrote 108 comic plays later in the 4th Century BC, of which only one, Dyskolos, survives.

 Aristotle (384-322 BC) was a philosopher of Ancient Greece and one of the world’s greatest thinkers.
 He is often regarded as the father of Western philosophy.
 In relation to drama, Aristotle proposed a formula for dramatic playwriting that was followed for centuries.
 His “Three Unities” proposed the action of a play taking place in one location over the course of a single day.
 This was known as the three unities of time, place and action.

 The modern word “scene” derives from “skene” (pronounced sk-ee-n).
 Later, the skene also served to position machinery needed to raise corpses or lower gods from above.
 It is not clear as to whether the skene was used as scenery or not, but most plays of the period were set before a temple, palace, or some other type of building, of which the skene structure could suffice.
 Later, a “proskenion” was added to the front of the skene (“pro” = in front of or before), a raised narrow platform for solo performers.

 The huge outdoor performance spaces of ancient Greek plays were known as amphitheatres.
 The Greeks called them “theatrons”, or “seeing places”.
 They were capable of seating between 15,000 and 20,000 spectators.
 Performances typically took place at the bottom of a hill, with rows of wooden, then later stone seating arranged in a semi-circle for the audience.

 Actor’s voices were naturally amplified up a hill, so audiences could easily hear performers in the plays.
 In fact, surviving Greek amphitheatres from the 5th and 4th centuries BC, like the Theatre of Epidaurus below, are acoustically near-perfect.

-All actors were male in ancient Greek theatre, though there were numerous female characters in the plays of the period.
+All actors in ancient Greek theatre were male, though there were numerous female characters in the plays of the period.
 Performers typically played a large number of different roles in a single play.
 As the actors were small in size when viewed by a large audience up a hillside, it is likely the acting was presentational in style, with deliberately large actions and gestures, similar to those seen in modern-day operas.